 Schweiss has completely raised the bar in terms of hangar doors for general aviation and commercial jet hangars.
 We apply common sense and an innovative approach to provide you the right hangar door solution for your building.
 Schweiss realizes it's important to understand what impact the hangar door will have on your building.
 Schweiss offers all hangar manufacturers choices when designing their buildings.

-A Schweiss superstructure doorframe mounts on the ‘New Stand-Alone “Self Supported” doorframe; eliminating the need for the building manufacture to utilize a building truss or building header to support the hydraulic door on the hangar structure itself.
+A Schweiss superstructure doorframe mounts on the 'New Stand-Alone "Self-Supported" doorframe.
+This eliminates the need for the building manufacturer to utilize a building truss or building header to support the hydraulic door on the hangar structure itself.
 This means you can reduce building costs significantly and gain headroom, saving everyone dollars.

 Hydraulic doors have three major components, the cylinders, the doorframe and the subframe header.
 The three major components are all connected together to form a solid triangle when the door is in any position.
 By connecting all the major components together it comprises a huge structural advantage and makes the door operation and installation strong and stable.